Chess480

 • The white King is placed somewhere between the two white Rooks.

-• The white Bishops are placed on opposite-colored squares.
+• The white Bishops are placed on opposite-coloured squares.

 • The black pieces are placed so they mirror white.